cyrillef/WpfCSharp/README.md

 The sample was created using Visual Studio 2012 Service Pack 1, but should build/work fine with Visual Studio 2010 and 2013.

 You first need to modify (or create) the UserSettings.cs file and put your oAuth /ReCap credentials in it.
+An example of that file is provided as UserSettings_.cs.

 Use of the sample
 -------------------------